 The Kim Laboratory is interested in elucidating mechanisms associated with sex steroid hormone action in the female reproductive tract.
 Additionally, molecular mechanisms associated with aberrant growth of uterine diseases, Endometrial Cancer and Uterine Fibroids are investigated.

 Endometrial cancer is the most common gynecologic cancer diagnosed in the United States with an estimated 40,00 new cases resulting in approximately 7,500 deaths.
 As risk factors for endometrial cancer increase, the incidence of endometrial cancer will also rise, with a paradigm shift to younger ages.
-In our laboratory, we investigate the role of progesterone receptor in endometrial cancer to understand why progestin therapy is not an effective treatment in all cases of endometrial cancer.
+In our laboratory, we investigate the role of progesterone receptor in endometrial cancer to ameliorate the tumor's sensitivity to progestins.
 We are also looking at specific signaling pathways that control progesterone receptor function as potential targets of therapy.

 |NIH R01 CA155513: Influence of AKT pathway on progesterone receptor function in endometrial cancer|

 Uterine fibroids, also known as leiomyomas, are benign tumors originating from the myometrium.
 These tumors can range from a few millimeters to over 20 cm in size.
 Leiomyomas are common and can occur in up to 77% of women while up to 20% of women suffer from significant morbidity, pain and discomfort, and excessive menstrual bleeding.
 Leiomyomas are the primary indication for over 200,000 hysterectomies in the United States.
 In our laboratory we are investigating how the AKT pathway directs activites of ROS in leiomyoma cells.
 These studies are translated to the identification of important molecules that can be targeted using small molecule inhibitors.